AdrianAntico/AnalyticsShinyApp/README.md

 It is not used to invent evidence or replace deterministic analytics.

 Deterministic services remain responsible for data generation, EDA, regression diagnostics, SHAP evidence, validation, replay, report-contract construction, and QA.

+## Why Engineers Should Care

+- Deterministic analytical services generate the evidence.
+- `ReportContract` objects separate analytical meaning from rendering.
+- Provenance records producing functions, package paths, and artifact identities.
+- Replay reconstructs the investigation state without rerunning the analysis.
+- Agent actions are bounded by registered tools, preflight checks, and approvals.
+- Demo-critical fallbacks are tested and rejected instead of silently substituting plausible output.

 ## Why It Is Different